China draft counterterror law strikes fear in foreign tech firms

 To attain the designation, source code powering operating systems, database software and middleware must be registered with the government if they are not domestically developed.

-U.S. Trade Representative Michael Froman issued a statement on Thursday criticizing the banking rules, saying they "are not about security – they are about protectionism and favoring Chinese companies".
+U.S. Trade Representative Michael Froman issued a statement on Thursday criticising the banking rules, saying they "are not about security – they are about protectionism and favouring Chinese companies".

 "The Administration is aggressively working to have China walk back from these troubling regulations," Froman said.